alanyoung7/Jeopardy-/README.md

  3. Open public/index.html with a server of your choice in your web browser `http-server public/`
  4. Enjoy

- Using make_questions.py using command line:
+ Running make_questions.py using command line:

  1. Navigate to the directory in which the file is saved.
  2. enter "python make_questions.py" (for Python 3 enter "python3 make_questions.py")